SidneyNemzer/elm-firebase/docs/reference/realtime-database.md

 * `[session]` is replaced with the previous session ID, if the client has reconnected from the same browser session

 > Note: I'm not sure why the long-term host system is used, or what would happen if the client always used the project ID-based URL.
-Any explaination is welcome.
+Any explanation is welcome.

 ## Handshake